 There has been a lot going on for the last year in the US economy, housing market and in the stock exchange, Apple and the trade wars globally.
 Among all this, the future of the US housing market in 2019 is a great concern for the entire world and especially the citizens.

-That will change in 2019, as the 30-year, fixed rate mortgage reaches 5.8% — territory not seen since the dark days of 2008 when rates were racing downward in response to the housing crisis.” — Aaron Terrazas, director of economic research for Zillow
+That will change in 2021, as the 30-year, fixed-rate mortgage reaches 5.8% — territory not seen since the dark days of 2008 when rates were racing downward in response to the housing crisis.” — Aaron Terrazas, director of economic research for Zillow

 Source – Realtor.com